Condition

 Three-quarters of people with arthritis are within their working age when they are first diagnosed.

-• Gender.
-Women are two to three times more likely than men to develop RA.
-This is due to a wide range of reasons, including abnormal levels of female sex hormones (progesterone and estrogen) and a typically stronger immune system.
+• Gender: Women are two to three times more likely to develop RA due to hormonal differences and a typically stronger immune response, making them more prone to autoimmune conditions.

-These risk factors tend to act as triggers in individuals with a genetic propensity toward rheumatoid arthritis, such as testing positive for the rheumatoid factor or antinuclear antibody test.
-We’ll look into these aspects later on in this guide.
+These risk factors tend to act as triggers in individuals with a predisposition toward rheumatoid arthritis.
+For example, testing positive for certain markers, such as rheumatoid factor (an antibody commonly found in RA patients) or antinuclear antibodies (which are associated with various autoimmune conditions), could indicate an increased likelihood of developing RA.
+We’ll look into these aspects later in this guide.

 Possible Complications of RA When Left Untreated